git-mastery/learning-lab/tours/my-folder-my-repo/adding-files.md

 Repeat steps (1) and (2) a few more times with different file names and different file contents!

+In fact, try creating multiple sub-directories and nest files in them!

 Be as creative as possible!

 :::